OE-FET/keithley2600/README.md

 >>> volts = k.smua.measure.v()  # measures the smuA voltage
 ```

-Higher level commands defined in the driver:
+Some higher level commands defined in the driver:

 ```python
 >>> k.clearBuffers() # clears measurement buffers of all SMUs